All Products

 Usage notes

 • In this topic, the public endpoint of the China (Hangzhou) region is used.
 To access OSS from other Alibaba Cloud services in the same region, use an internal endpoint.
-For details about supported regions and endpoints, see OSS regions and endpoints.
+For details about supported regions and endpoints, see Regions and endpoints.

 • In this topic, access credentials are obtained from environment variables.
-For more information about how to configure access credentials, see Configure access credentials.
+For more information, see Configure access credentials.

 • To set the ACL of a bucket, you must have the oss:PutBucketAcl permission.
-To retrieve the ACL of a bucket, you must have the oss:GetBucketAcl permission.
+To get the ACL of a bucket, you must have the oss:GetBucketAcl permission.
 For more information, see Attach a custom policy to a RAM user.

-Set the access control list of a bucket
+Set the ACL of a bucket

 Description